 With regard to AML/CFT in Japan, the related laws and regulations, such as the Act on Prevention of Transfer of Criminal Proceeds and the Foreign Exchange and Foreign Trade Act, require banks, among other things, to confirm customer identity and the purpose of the transaction at the time of opening of an account, and to report to the authorities any suspicious transactions involving criminal proceeds.
 In addition, financial institutions are required to comply with the content of the Guidelines for AML and CFT published by the FSA.
 According to these Guidelines, specified business operators, including financial institutions, need to identify and assess risks related to customers' operations in a timely and appropriate manner and take mitigating measures commensurate with such risks (so-called "risk-based approaches"), while taking into account any changes in the international situation.
-The results of the Fourth Round Mutual Evaluation against Japan by the Financial Action Task Force are expected to be published this year (while the publication schedule is delayed due to the impact of COVID-19).
-Depending on the results, Japanese authorities may move to further strengthen regulations and supervision over the banks and other financial institutions.
+The results of the Fourth Round Mutual Evaluation of Japan by the Financial Action Task Force were published in August 2021, and Japan was rated as a country requiring an enhanced follow-up.
+Faced with that result, Japanese authorities are stepping up their supervisory efforts by conducting inspections performed simultaneously over various financial institutions carrying high AML/CFT risk.
+Furthermore, Japanese authorities may also seek to further strengthen regulations relating to AML/CFT.